5 reasons the feds won’t tell us why they green-lit the Amazon-Whole Foods merger

 - Source protection: Some of the merger-related documents were shared with the FTC on the condition that they be kept confidential.
 As a way of protecting its sources, the FTC won’t share those.

 - The “secret sauce” exemption: This is the one that makes the least sense to me.
 The FTC says it won’t share any records that contain “staff analyses, opinions, and recommendations” because those records are pre-decisional and “an integral part of the agency’s decision-making process.”
-But of course the whole point of sending records request is to learn how the FTC arrived at this decision.
+But of course the whole point of sending a records request is to learn how the FTC arrived at this decision.

 Add it all up, and you have zero insight into why the federal government seemed to decide so quickly that this hugely consequential merger was of no consequence.CZ